 3. The Applicant filed observations on the Respondent's reply on 27 May 2019.
 4. The Tribunal has decided, in accordance with art.
 16.1 of the Tribunal's Rules of Procedure, that an oral hearing is not required in determining the issues raised in this case and will rely on the parties' pleadings and additional submissions.
 FACTS 5.
-The Applicant, a Field Security Assistant at the G-3 level, joined the United Nations on 6 August 2008 on an appointment of limited duration.
+The Applicant, an Electrician at the G-4 level, joined UNAMID on 1 July 2008 on an appointment of limited duration.
 On 1 July 2009, his contract was converted to a fixed-term appointment ("FTA").
-He was assigned to the Labado team site on 1 November 2016.
-On 29 May 2018, his FTA was extended from 1 July 2018 to 31 December 2018, a period of six months.
-6. On 1 June 2018, the Chairperson of the African Union Commission and the Secretary-General of the United Nations submitted a special report to the Security Council in which they recommended, inter alia: the drawdown and repositioning of UNAMID; the closure of team sites outside UNAMID's area of responsibility by 31 March 2019; the "right-sizing" of the civilian staff following an alignment of the staffing requirements with the reconfigured mission staffing structures to be completed Application, annex D.
+He was assigned to the Labado team site on 1 July 2014.
+His FTA was extended from 1 July 2018 to 31 December 2018, a period of six months.2 6.
+On 1 June 2018, the Chairperson of the African Union Commission and the Secretary-General of the United Nations submitted a special report to the Security Council in which they recommended, inter alia: the drawdown and repositioning of UNAMID; the closure of team sites outside UNAMID's area of responsibility by 31 March 20193; the "right-sizing" of the civilian staff following an alignment of the staffing requirements with the reconfigured mission staffing structures to be completed 1 Application, annex D.